Get Today in Masonic History into your Inbox. Sign up today for one of our email lists!

 Louis Burt Mayer was an American film producer.

 Mayer was born Lazar Meir in Minsk, Russian Empire.
 The actual date of his birthday is questioned, though most sources have it as July 12, 1884.
 In 1887, Mayer moved with his family to Rhode Island, then to Saint John, New Brunswick, Canada.
 In Canada, Mayer's father who had little education and a limited set of skills open a scrap metal business.
 At the age of 12, Mayer quit school to help the family business.
-He would teach himself manners and social schools, as well as academics.
+He taught himself manners and social schools, as well as academics.

 Mayer was a member of St. Cecile Lodge No. 568, in New York City, New York.